Compiled by Remez Sasson, author and founder of SuccessConsciousness.com

 Epictetus quotes are known for their wisdom and insight.
-We have compiled a selection of the most famous and mind-blowing Epictetus quotes, which you will enjoy reading.
+We have compiled a selection of the most famous and mind-blowing Epictetus quotes, which we hope you will enjoy reading.

 Epictetus was a Greek philosopher who lived in the 1st and 2nd centuries AD.
 He is known for his philosophy of Stoicism, which emphasizes self-control, rationality, and inner peace.
 His quotes reflect his stoic philosophy and offer practical advice for living a virtuous life.